 Years ago I worked at an American Legion post.
 I met a lot of people during my time there.
 Some of them were ordinary people, some were interesting, some were bizarre and some were bizarrely interesting.

 One of the more interesting people was Jack.

 Jack constantly spoke in non sequiturs.
 At first I thought that he was simply hard of hearing, but I began to realize there was a thread of continuity in the things he was saying.
-His conversations would go off in seemingly weird and irrelevant tangents, but they generally seemed to make it back to their original points.
+His conversations would go off in seemingly weird and irrelevant tangents, but they generally made it back to their original points.

-I’ve often wished that I had written some of them down, unfortunately I have the foresight of a mole and the hindsight of an eagle.
+I’ve often wished that I had written some of them down, unfortunately I’m a moron.

 Jack: I remember when I paid only ten dollars a week for rent.

 Other patron: We don’t live in the fifties anymore Jack.

 Jack: What! (slamming his fist against the bar in indignation) I haven’t ridden a bicycle in years.